 3. Address the hit to competence

 Experienced team members can feel uncertain when asked to adopt unfamiliar tools and technologies.
-When those tools are positioned as faster or smarter than human work, it can trigger real anxiety.
+When those tools are positioned as handling tasks more quickly or at a greater scale than human work, it can make people question the value of their role and contribution.

 Instead of glossing over those concerns, HR leaders can normalize uncertainty, provide accessible training, and create peer-learning opportunities that reinforce the message.
 They can also offer honest conversations by inviting early adopters to share what didn’t work at first.
-That kind of transparency makes it safer to learn.
+That kind of transparency makes learning feel safer.
+Over time, confidence grows when people see how AI supports their work, rather than replaces it.

 How to put this into practice

-Map out AI-related skills that may be needed and build a development plan in your HCM.
+Map out AI-related skills that people may need and build a development plan in your HCM.
 Pair managers with internal mentors where they can both teach and learn.

 When growth is visible and supported, learning feels empowering rather than threatening.